The intrinsic stable normal cone: Comparisons and examples

 \section{Comparisons and examples}

-We relate our constructions to the classical construction of \cite{BF} in case of motivic cohomology/Chow groups, or more generally the case of an oriented theory, for example, $K$-theory or algebraic cobordism.
-For simplicity, we assume that $G=\{\id\}$.
+We relate our constructions to the constructions of \cite{BF} in case of motivic cohomology/Chow groups, or more generally the case of an oriented theory, for example, $K$-theory or algebraic cobordism.
+For simplicity, we take $G=\{\id\}$ and we remind the reader that we are assuming that $B$ is affine.